HackerOtodidak/dirtyhack/README.md

 - ✅ Agents build on each other's findings
 - ✅ Security thinking methodology (not just pattern matching)
 - ✅ Concrete evidence with file paths and line numbers
-- ✅ Optional dynamic validation for exploitability confirmation
+- ✅ Optional dynamic validation for exploitability confirmation (DAST skills used inside pentest or standalone DAST)

 For detailed architecture, agent descriptions, and data flow, see [ARCHITECTURE.md](docs/ARCHITECTURE.md)